StuartSmith/GraphQL-ConferancePlanner/README.md

 This is a finished Conferance planner web site based on the Hot Chocalate Conferance planner web site with a few additions.

 ## Creating and Configuring the SQL Server database.
-The Hot Chocale conferance planner uses a SQL-Lite database, for simpliesty, but no one uses sql lite in reality, except for perhaps IOT Apps.
-Since we will not be developing an IOT application lets give our Conferance planner a full fledged database such as SQL Server.
+The Hot Chocale conferance planner uses a SQL-Lite database, for simpliesty, but no one uses sql lite in reality, except for perhaps IOT apps.
+Since we will not be developing an IOT application, lets configure our conferance planner application to use a full fledged database such as SQL Server.

 ### Configuring SQL Server on Docker
 The fastest way to configure and setup a database is by using docker, where small prebuilt images can be used to configure and create complex applications.